 Tuning pegs: Tuning pegs should be around 15 cm.
 If in the neck in total 77 cm would be played, the most suitable size would be 44 cm.
 Horse-Head Fiddle’s surface body: body is trapeze shaped and the upper part is 20 cm, the lower part is 28 cm, height is 32 cm, the distance between back and front size is 10 cm.However, all of them are only general size, which may have some changes because of the musicians’ height and weights.

-It is played in sitting position, which should be taken in distance from the body.
+It is played in a sitting position, which should be taken in distance from the body.
 Left hands four fingers usually play the instrument.
 On the tune F / B,♭ the index finger hits on the low (F) string the G, the middle finger hits the G♯, the ring finger hits the A, the little finger the B flat.
 Identical positions are on the high strings – C, C♯, D, D♯.
 The little fingertips the B strings under the F string, while all other fingers touch the strings from the top.
-The position of fingers, their inside movements usually stay far from Khuur’s neck, which gives a high pressure to the fingers.
-For right hand playing technique is same as violin instrument.
+The position of fingers, their inside movements usually stay far from Khuur’s neck, which gives high pressure to the fingers.
+For right-hand playing, the technique is the same as the violin instrument.

-Modern Khuur is well known musical instruments around the world.
-Especially, since 1990 the significant developments have done in Morin Khuur and the most highlighted events related to that is Mongolian presidential Morin Khuur Ensemble, which was opened in 1992 and played on over 30 countries and it consists 30 professionally trained performers.
+Modern Khuur is well known musical instrument around the world.
+Especially, since 1990 the significant developments have been done in Morin Khuur and the most highlighted event related to that is the Mongolian presidential Morin Khuur Ensemble, which was opened in 1992 and played on over 30 countries and consists of 30 professionally trained performers.

 The founder of Morin Khuur Ensemble Mr. Batchuluun who has not just played it perfectly, but also trained many professional musicians in Mongolia.
 From 1992 to 2008 during over 16 years, we can see over 1400 brilliant performances of Mongolian musician who played on both Mongolian and foreign classical music, by showing amazing performances by Horse-head fiddle.
 Since that time, they developed it as a musical representation of Mongolian history, values, and cultural heritage.
 Their main achievements are briefly mentioned below:

-- They performed first Mongolian opera named “Troublesome three head”.
+- They performed the first Mongolian opera named “Troublesome three head”.

 - They performed Mozart’s Serenade 49